Wolfman Jack: Radio Caroline

 When the one surviving ship in what had originally been a pirate radio network of Radio Caroline North and Radio Caroline South sank in 1980, a search began to find a replacement.
-Because of the laws passed in the UK in 1967, the sales operation needed to be situated in the U.S. For a time, Don Kelley, Wolfman Jack's business partner and personal manager, acted as the West Coast agent for the planned new Radio Caroline, but the deal eventually fell apart.
+Because of new laws passed in the UK in 1967 (Marine, &c., Broadcasting (Offences) Act 1967), the sales operation needed to be situated outside of the UK.
+For a time, Don Kelley, Wolfman Jack's business partner and personal manager, acted as the West Coast agent for the planned new Radio Caroline, but the deal eventually fell apart.

 As a part of this process, Wolfman Jack was set to deliver the morning shows on the new station.
 To that end, he recorded a number of programs that never aired, because the station did not come on air according to schedule.
 (It eventually returned in 1983 from a new ship, which remained at sea until 1990.)
 Today, those tapes are traded among collectors of his work.